3 New Year's Resolutions to Improve Sales Results

 One of the hallmarks of a good company treating its employees well.
 Take a good, hard, impartial look at what the experience of your employees is like at your company.
 How competitive are your salary, commission, and benefits?
 Do you provide mentoring for new recruits to help with onboarding, as well as giving new and long-term sales representatives the support they need to perform to their potential?
 Are there good lines of communication between your sales teams and their managers, and ways to address problems that come up?

 In the end, your employees will pass on their experience to your customers, so follow a useful variation on the golden rule and treat your employees as you would like your employees to treat your customers.

 The strength of their training program is an excellent predicter of a company's sales success.
 Giving your sales teams the tools they need to knowledgeably educate potential customers about your product and service, resolve objections, and effectively close their prospects only makes sense.

 If your training program could use improvement, you have a number of choices.
 You can dedicate time and company resources to overhauling it, bring in a consultant to help you do it, or hire a company to do your training for you.
-Another option is outsourcing your sales function completely to a sales outsourcing company that specializes in sales.
+Another option is outsourcing your sales function completely to a sales channel partner that specializes in B2B sales.
 Whichever option is right for your company, make sure that you find a way to give your sales representatives the training that will help them give you the results you desire.